nainarazz/nainacodes.com-old/content/posts/global-state-using-react-hooks.md

 };
 ```

-In line xxx, we get values from our store using the `useStateContext` function we have exported in state.tsx file.
+In line 2, we get values from our store using the `useStateContext` function we have exported in state.tsx file.
 This function returns our global state and dispatch function.

 This is actually where the magic happens.
 We didn't have to pass any props down until this component to access our list of contacts and to know whether we are authenticated or not.
 We simply accessed those values from our store using the `useContext` hook.

 In the following lines, we simply loop through the list of contacts and display a `<Contact />` component.
 There is some little logic here that when the contact is private and user is not authenticated, then the user should not be able to see the contact information.

-Finally, in line xxx, we have a button that is responsible for updating our `isAuthenticated` state.
+Finally, in lines 33-35, we have a button that is responsible for updating our `isAuthenticated` state.
 If the user is already authenticated, then it will dispatch `SIGN_OUT` action, otherwise it will dispatch `SIGN_IN` action.
 When we click on this button, we will see that the state is updated depending on the current state.
 If the user was previously not authenticated, the user will now be authenticated after clicking, and the private contact information will be shown as well.
 Our view is updated because our state is also updated.

 ## Wrapping up